ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Regular Expression Denial-of-Service (ReDoS) vulnerabilities (that is, regular expressions with terrible worst-case performance).
 You can look for terms like “ReDoS”, “evil regex”, and “safe regex”.
 These extract the regular expressions from source code, and then analyze the regular expressions.

 * Hardcoded credentials such as cryptographic keys and passwords.
+Tools that look for hardcoded credentials are sometimes called “secret scanners”.

+🔔 Hardcoded credentials are such a common problem that they are 2021 CWE Top 25 #16, [CWE-798](https://cwe.mitre.org/data/definitions/798.html), Use of Hard-coded Credentials.
+This is one reason why secret scanners have rapidly become popular.

 #### Other Static Analysis Tools